MinaProtocol/mina/docs/upgrading-to-berkeley.md

 2. **Environment Preparation:**
     - **Prepare Environment Variables:** Set up the necessary environment variables manually to match the expected configuration for verification.
-    - **Create `genesis_ledger` Directory:** Temporarily, create a new directory named `genesis_ledger` in the working directory and place the daemon config for the required chain, typically `mainnet.json`.
-Alternatively, make sure that `genesis_ledger/mainnet.json` is present.
+    - **Create `genesis_ledgers` Directory:** Temporarily, create a new directory named `genesis_ledgers` in the working directory and place the daemon config for the required chain, typically `mainnet.json`.
+Alternatively, make sure that `genesis_ledgers/mainnet.json` is present.
 The script assumes that it is running in a directory where this is present.

 3. **Set Environment Variables:**
     - **GSUTIL Path:**